Bomb Threat Emergency

 - Obtain as much information as possible from the caller.
-Ask the caller to repeat the message, particularly the location of the bomb, time of detonation, etc. NOTE: Complete the Bomb Threat by Telephone Data Sheet.
+Ask the caller to repeat the message, particularly the location of the bomb, time of detonation, etc. NOTE: Complete the Bomb Threat Checklist.

 - Write the message using the exact words of the caller.

 - Listen for background noises that may provide a clue as to where the call is originating.